PureClarity/nuget-pureclarity/docs/managers/query-token-manager.md

 Sets the Access Key and Region to use when making calls to PureClarity.
 These details will be provided to you at signup.

 The Access Key identifies the client.
-The Region is used to select the appropriate endpoints to use.
+The Region is retained for backwards compatibility and is ignored.
+All PureClarity traffic is served by the EU infrastructure, so any value resolves to the same endpoints.

 ## Querying Tokens